 Stage 4 Appointment of contractor

-The order for the stairlift will be placed with the agreed contractor and they will contact you to advise on a date for installation when this is known.
-Your Occupational Therapist will continue to liaise with you while you are awaiting the stairlift being installed.
-If any works are required to support the stairlift being installed, your Occupational Therapist will arrange this.
-If you need to cancel the stairlift once the contractor has been appointed, please inform your Occupational Therapist immediately.
+Your OT and/ or the contractor will advise you on the installation date for the overhead track ceiling hoist when this is confirmed.
+Your OT will continue to liaise with you while you are awaiting the overhead track ceiling hoist being installed.
+If any works are required to support the overhead track ceiling hoist being installed, your OT will arrange this.
+If you need to cancel the overhead track ceiling hoist once the contractor has been appointed, please inform your OT immediately.

 Timescales for this stage will vary from person to person.